 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.58.5.

-Use a protected variable to indicate that a thread should exit.
+Use a synchronized status variable to indicate that a thread should exit.

-Avoid using the Thread.interrupt() method to interrupt a thread to indicate that the thread should exit
+Avoid using the Thread.interrupt() method to interrupt a thread to indicate that the thread should exit, unless it can be guaranteed that the interrupted thread is not modifying shared state which could be corrupted.

 6.61 Concurrent data access [CGX]